untu/comedy/README.md

 ### Custom balancers

-In [Scaling to multiple instances](#scaling-to-multiple-instances) section we covered clustered actors with several balancing strategies: `"round-robin"` and `"random"`.
+In [Scaling to multiple instances](#scaling-to-multiple-instances) section we covered clustered actors with two balancing strategies: `"round-robin"` and `"random"`.
 Are there any other balancing strategies possible?
 The answer is: yes!

 You can define your own custom balancers for clustered actors.
 Here we explain how it is done.